FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Extended Profiles

 \section{Extended \HI\ Profiles}

 The six FOGGIE galaxies show distinct \HI\ profiles at redshift $z=0$, both in the extended \HI\ disks and in the CGM; however, some general trends remain consistent across all systems.
-We begin by dividing our sample into broad categories.
+We begin by classifying our systems based on their local environment.